 Almeria, in Act 1, Scene 1 of The Mourning Bride, written by William Congreve, issued one of the most misquoted lines we have heard.
 The actual quote is “Musick has charms to soothe a savage breast.”
 From 1697, when she first uttered these words, until today, it has been adapted to a more familiar saying, “Music calms the savage beast.”
-Either way, music seems to have an almost magical quality.
-It has the ability to lift our hearts, bring tears to our eyes and flood our minds with memories.
+Either way, music seems to have an almost magical quality. and has the ability to lift our hearts, bring tears to our eyes and flood our minds with memories.

 On the farm, my ear is tuned to the music of Nature.
 In the farm orchestra, the cows have a range from deep bass to high-pitched soprano.
 The roos prefer a solid, yet a bit off key, tenor.
 The leaves, the wind and the tree limbs rubbing together offer a background of instruments.
 This orchestra offers a peace that is hard to find anywhere else.

 Pickin’ & Grinnin’

 That is, unless you have a “Pickin’ & Grinnin’“ session going on in your kitchen.
 My Mama was born with a pure soprano voice.
 In her later years, her love of music caused her to lose her heart to what is referred to as Mountain instruments, such as the dulcimer and autoharp.
 She has also become fairly proficient with the Badhran ( a shallow Irish drum usually played with a two-headed stick), and the tin whistle.
 James also developed a musical talent.
 He started with the guitar, and has learned to play the mandolin, as well as other stringed instruments.
 Not too long ago, he absconded with my accordian; who knows all the instruments that kid can play?